demola07/nodejs-examples-initiative-challenge/readme.md

 ## Requirements:

 - Use the API [here](https://nodejs.org/dist/index.json)
-- Licensed as MIT
+- Use the MIT `License`
   - In `package.json`
-  - License file included
+  - Include the `License` file in the project root
 - Use the following packages:
   - `bent` for all requests
   - `semver` for version comparisons and other operations